Talk to others with an Ostomy

 Jean

 I will, however, try the 3M product for extra security for swimming.
-Here in Australia we get most products free, subsidised by the government.
+Here in Australia we get most products free, subsidized by the government.
 We just pay postage and membership fees.
 There are between 3-4,000 ostomates in Western Australia.
 I feel very lucky when I read that ostomates in the USA have to pay for supplies, which is hard when it is a lifelong situation.

 Hi Perilune,

-I wiped it off because you're not supposed to leave calamine lotion on for very long........per the directions, as it can irritate the skin.
+I wiped it off because you're not supposed to leave calamine lotion on for very long... per the directions, as it can irritate the skin.
 It also dries rock hard and can be very difficult to remove from sensitive skin later.
-On the opposite side of the spectrum I'll be working outside in the heat, and perspiration will break it down reducing adhesion..........and I just don't have time for leaks or issues right now.
-Sounds like a good winter-time thing......but I figure some time on my skin is better than no time.
-Your routine does sound simple..........it would be nice to get there.
+On the opposite side of the spectrum, I'll be working outside in the heat, and perspiration will break it down reducing adhesion... and I just don't have time for leaks or issues right now.
+Sounds like a good winter-time thing... but I figure some time on my skin is better than no time.
+Your routine does sound simple... it would be nice to get there.
 We'll see.
 I'll let you know how it goes!

 DisneyRN